aa-12323/sa/README.md

 ### How does 2-based coordinate system work?
 Check spin-2 groups.

-### How does the spherical geometry equation in Alexs's code work?
+### How does the spherical geometry equation in Alex's code work?
+Check astropy package.

 ## TODO
 1. 2pt functions of tangential shear (linear bin, both distance and normalized distance) R200=1.5R(lambda).
 2. Linear regression
+3. Mass map
+4. Select the red shift range and see what happends in high redshift
+5. Make sure Alex and I are using the same set.
+6. Change treecorr function aggregation
+7. Make notebooks with vollim catalogs